PANmedia/raptor-build/README.md

 ## Running Examples

-If you have Apache, or anther server, you can run the examples if the `raptor-build` directory is in you document root.
+If you have Apache, or another server, you can run the examples if the `raptor-build` directory is in you document root.
 Otherwise you can use the PHP in built server (slower):

     bin/server